evhub/bbopt/README.md

 BlackBoxOptimizer.**data_file**

-The path to the file where BBopt is saving data to.
+A property which gives the path to the file where BBopt is saving data to.

 ### Parameter Definition Methods